JoaquimXG/Personal-Site/README.md

 4. Review and potentially fix increasing left margin to account for number column
    - This means making body not centered slightly
    - Probably should only be done on smaller screens
+5. Review optional loading of inconsolata on first page load